YOGA TEACHERS TALK BUSINESS: NATALIE FARRELL, YUMMY YOGA GIRL

 I love writing and have continued to use this passion in approaching publications.

-This year Om Yoga Magazine published my story and I was featured on the front cover!
+This year Om Yoga Magazine published my story and I was on the front cover!
 In the article, I speak honestly about how yoga helped me through my recovery from bulimia.
 This is a wonderful achievement as I hope it may inspire others who suffer from body conscious issues to use yoga to bring balance and perspective into their lives.

 The success of all the publications so far including being Om’s May front cover came from an introduction email to the right person, some advertising within the magazine and simply asking for collaboration opportunities.
 I believe I have something to offer which is valuable and in return, my message is being honoured and shared to the world.